|

 of the litter box.

-Remember, even if there is only one cat, that cat will
+Even if there is only one cat, that cat will

 appreciate having more than one litter pan.
 Over the years, I have